 Block Heatsink simulates a radiator that dissipates heat from power semiconductor devices.
 The heat from the housing passes through the fins and is dissipated to ambient temperature due to convection.
 The description of the unit assumes that the environment is a working fluid.

 In the block, it is possible to set parameters using tabular heat transfer characteristics or based on the geometry of the radiator using empirical formulas to describe convection.
-If the Convection parameter is set to Forced, then the flow rate through the input port v must be set.
+If for the parameter Convection the value is set Forced - specify flow speed, then it is necessary to set the flow rate through the input port V.

 Parameterization: tabular characteristics

-To parameterize the block Heatsink using the tabular characteristics, set the Parameterization parameter to Datasheet and set the values of the parameters Vector of temperature rises above ambient, T and Corresponding heat dissipated to ambient, Q_TLU1(T).
+To parameterize the block Heatsink using the tabular characteristics, set the parameter Parameterization meaning Datasheet and set the parameter values Vector of temperature rises above ambient, T and Corresponding heat dissipated to ambient, Q_TLU1(T).

-If the forced convection mode is selected for the simulation (the Convection parameter has the value Forced - specify flow speed), then you need to set the values of the parameters Vector of temperature rises above ambient, T and Corresponding heat dissipated to ambient, Q_TLU2(T,v).
+If the forced convection mode is selected for the simulation (parameter Convection it matters Forced - specify flow speed), then you need to set the parameter values Vector of temperature rises above ambient, T and Corresponding heat dissipated to ambient, Q_TLU2(T, v).

 Parameterization: tabular values of convective heat transfer coefficients and rib efficiency

-Set the Parameterization parameter to Tabulated convection and fin efficiency to parameterize the block Heatsink based on two parameters:
+Set for the parameter Parameterization meaning Tabulated convection and fin efficiency to parameterize the block Heatsink based on two parameters:

 the coefficient of convective heat transfer as a function of the fluid flow rate (for forced convection) and the difference between the temperature of the housing and the ambient temperature;